SMutanga/HabitTrackerApp/README.md

 - View progress over time with simple statistics
 - User-friendly interface
 - Unit tests to ensure reliability
-- Adheres to SOLID principles for maintainable code
+- Adheres to SOLID principles for a maintainable code
 - Experimental branch for reseting habit completion status